mui/material-ui/docs/data/material/components/icons/icons.md

 - It comes with built-in accessibility.
 - SVG elements should be scaled for a 24x24px viewport so that the resulting icon can be used as is, or included as a child for other MUI components that use icons.
   This can be customized with the `viewBox` attribute.
-  To inherit the `viewBox` value from the original image, the `inheritViewBox` attribute can be used.
+  To inherit the `viewBox` value from the original image, the `inheritViewBox` prop can be used.
 - By default, the component inherits the current color.
 Optionally, you can apply one of the theme colors using the `color` prop.

 ```jsx